jenkhy/GW_Lab_Notebook/Culturing P. marinus/Troubleshooting Perkinsus Culturing.md

 - Two labeled microscope slides
 - Microscope slide covers
 - Dropper
-- 100% Iodine
+- 50% Iodine
+- Two pairs of tweezers
+- Forceps
+- Tray with paper towel to keep slides on
+- Beaker to pour out RFTM
+- Ethanol lamp
-- Tweezers/Forceps
+- Beaker of ethanol
+- Beaker for hot sterile tools
-1. Take the remaining two tubes in the incubator out to stain with iodine and look at under microscope **Day 13**
+1. Take the remaining two tubes in the incubator out
+2. Label two microscope slides "M" and "R"
+3. Place a drop of 50% iodine onto each slide
+4. Pour RFTM into a beaker
+5. Ethanol-flame sterilize forceps to take out tissue and place onto their labeled slides into the pool of iodine
+6. Ethanol-flame sterilize two pairs of tweezers to tease tissue apart
+7. Add 3-4 more drops of iodine
+8. Observe the stained tissue under microscope, looking for blue-black round perkinsus cells
+9. Write down observations
+**Day 13**
-2. Take the PCM tubes out of the incubator now that 10 days have passed
+10. Take the PCM tubes out of the incubator now that 10 days have passed

-11/11/2025 Tuesday
+11/11/2025 Tuesday (Day 1)
 - Obtained an oyster from Rowley in Wild tank
 - Sterile dissection of rectum and mantle tissue, cut each in half.
 There are now two rectum samples and two mantle samples, each sample is put into autoclaved 5 mL labeled tubes
 - Weighed out antibiotics with the "more accurate" scale as seen in the above protocol (5 mg nystatin, 500 mg chloramphenicol into a 100 mL screw cap bottle.